1-Uryson width and covers: spaces with virtually cyclic fundamental groups

 Let $\phi:\widetilde{X}\to T$ be a continuous proper map to a tree $T$ such that the preimage of any point has diameter at most 1.
 We note that we may take $T$ to be a tree rather than a graph as $\pi_1(\widetilde{X})=1$.

-It suffices to show that every connected component of every sphere around $x$ has diameter less than $3$.
+It suffices to show that every connected component of every sphere around $x$ has diameter at most $3$.
 We take two points $a$ and $b$ from such a connected component $C$ of $S$.
-Let $\gamma$ be a path between $a$ and $b$ in a $\delta$-neighborhood $C$.
+Let $\gamma$ be a path between $a$ and $b$ in a $\delta$-neighborhood of $C$.
+We use the $\delta$-neighborhood rather than $C$ itself because $C$ may not be path connected.
 Let $s_1,s_2$ be geodesic paths parametrized by arc length joining $x$ to $a,b$ respectively.

 We consider the loop $\alpha =s _1\cdot \gamma\cdot s _{2}^{-1}$.
 Since $\pi _1(X)$ is finite, for some $n$, $\alpha ^n$ is homotopically trivial so it lifts to a loop $\widetilde{\alpha ^n}$ in $\widetilde{X}$.
 We note that $\widetilde{\alpha ^n}$ is formed by concatenating liftings of $s_1,\gamma, s_{2}^{-1}$ in this order.